Luis-Nobrega/OOM-Internship-WRF/CONFIGS/README.md

 ### Historic
 - Time intervals for dates later than 7 days;
 - Time limit of 9 years back;
-- Data retrieval intervals of multiples of 6h (6h is recommended);
+- Data retrieval intervals are multiples of 6h (6h is recommended);
 - Doesn't allow for selective data.
 GFS files will be substancially bigger in this mode (500 MB vs 50 MB);
 - Lower data volumes for older start_dates;
-- Max recommended period is one month.
+- Max recommended simulation period is one month.

 The operating mode is automatically chosen by [core_calc.py](/core_calc.py), based on the input dates.
 ## Data download